Embraser01/typoas/README.md

-    -e,--generate-enums            Generate enums instead of literal string types where possible --js-doc, --no-js-doc          Whether to add JS Doc to the generated code (default: true) --only-types                   Use it to only generate types in #components/schemas/ --version                      Output the version number
+    -e,--generate-enums            Generate enums instead of literal string types where possible --js-doc, --no-js-doc          Whether to add JS Doc to the generated code (default: true) --only-types                   Use it to only generate types in #components/schemas/ --no-fetcher-options           Use it to disable the additional param added to every operations --version                      Output the version number
     -h, --help                     Display help for command